derailedapp-legacy/derailed-api/README.md

-# Vincent.chat API
+# Derailed API
-Vincent.chat's EPIC API created by the LIGHTING FAST python and fastapi libraries.
+Derailed's EPIC API created by the LIGHTING FAST python and fastapi libraries.

-Vincent.chat's entire servic is powered with the API because we're dumb. and we want you to be too!
+Derailed's entire servic is powered with the API because we're dumb. and we want you to be too!

 Just take a glance of the code, squawk at the worst design you've ever seen and fix it all in 700 pull requests.